Non-Hermitian exceptional Landau quantization in electric circuits

 \keywords{}

 \textit{Introduction} -- Hermiticity of Hamiltonians has long been a required ingredient in any self-consistent framework of quantum theory for both the stationary and time-dependent problems.
-In recent years there has been an increasing effort aimed at understanding the phenomena that result from relaxing the Hermiticity condition both as a theoretical challenge and as a description of various physical systems \cite{Moiseyev2009\mycomment{,nSelfAdjointBook2015}}.
-Theoretical efforts were largely ignited by the recognition of the $\mathcal{PT}$-symmetry \cite{Bender1998,Bender2007}, its realization in optics \cite{Makris2008,Guo2009,Rueter2010}, and further generalizations \cite{Mostafazadeh2003,Mostafazadeh2010}.
-In physical systems non-Hermiticity can arise directly through incorporating loss or gain but also by viewing Hermitian systems from new angles, including vortex pinning in superconductors \cite{Hatano1996\mycomment{,Hatano1997,Hatano1998}}, topological surface state \cite{Gonzalez2017,Molina2018}, and quasiparticles with self-energy correction \cite{Kozii2017,Shen2018a,Zyuzin2018,Papaj2019}.
-Important developments have recently been focused on the classification of new phases \cite{Leykam2017,Ashida2017,Shen2018,Kawabata2019,Gong2018,Yang2019,Wang2019}, the anomalous bulk-boundary correspondence and skin effect \cite{Lee2016,Xiong2018,Kunst2018,Yao2018a,Alvarez2018,Yao2018,Lee2019,Ezawa2019a,Helbig2019a,Xiao2019}, and the bulk Fermi arc and line structures \cite{Kozii2017,Papaj2019,Zhou2018,Carlstroem2018}.
+There has been an increasing effort aimed at understanding the phenomena resultant from relaxing the Hermiticity condition both as a theoretical challenge and as a description of various physical systems \cite{Moiseyev2009\mycomment{,nSelfAdjointBook2015}}.
+Theoretical and experimental efforts were largely ignited by the recognition of the $\mathcal{PT}$-symmetry \cite{Bender1998,Bender2007}, its realization in optics \cite{Makris2008,Guo2009,Rueter2010}, and further generalizations \cite{Mostafazadeh2003,Mostafazadeh2010}.
+In physical systems non-Hermiticity can arise through incorporating loss or gain but also by viewing Hermitian systems from new angles, including vortex pinning in superconductors \cite{Hatano1996\mycomment{,Hatano1997,Hatano1998}}, topological surface state \cite{Gonzalez2017,Molina2018}, and quasiparticles with self-energy correction \cite{Kozii2017,Shen2018a,Zyuzin2018,Papaj2019}.
+Important developments have recently been focused on the classification of new phases \cite{Leykam2017,Ashida2017,Shen2018,Kawabata2019,Gong2018,Alvarez2018,Lin2019,Zhang2019,Yang2019,Wang2019,Ghatak2019,Torres2019}, the bulk Fermi arc and line structures \cite{Kozii2017,Papaj2019,Zhou2018,Carlstroem2018} and the anomalous bulk-boundary correspondence with the skin effect where macroscopically many states are localized at the boundary \cite{Lee2016,Alvarez2018a,Xiong2018,Kunst2018,Yao2018a,Yao2018,Yokomizo2019,Jin2019,Lee2019,Ezawa2019a,Helbig2019a,Xiao2019}.
 Of particular importance are the generic exceptional degeneracies -- exceptional point (EP) in two dimensions (2D) and exceptional ring (ER) in three dimensions (3D) -- in the complex energy spectrum where two resonances match at once in position and width \cite{Berry2004,Heiss2012,Xu2017,Cerjan2018,Okugawa2019,Luo2018}.
-Signatures of these have been experimentally observed in microwave cavities \cite{Dembowski2001,Dembowski2004}, exciton-polariton systems \cite{Gao2015}, and photonic lattices \cite{Zhen2015,Cerjan2019}.
+Signatures have been experimentally observed in microwave cavities \cite{Dembowski2001,Dembowski2004}, exciton-polariton systems \cite{Gao2015}, and photonic lattices \cite{Zhen2015,Cerjan2019}.